This is a review I never thought I would have written.

 I don’t know about you, but I’m sold.

-And there’s oxidized glutathione, a more powerful form of the amino acid glutathione.
+- Oxidized glutathione: A more powerful form of the amino acid glutathione.
 This amino acid is awesome.
 It’s a powerful antioxidant that fights wrinkles and even reduces dark spots.

-Yes, and very well, too.
 After only a couple of days, my skin started turning a lovely golden hue.
 I suppose it’s the same shade my skin would develop naturally if it ever got past the burning stage when meeting the sun.

 It was a bit odd to see myself with a tan after so many years (I think the last time I got one – without the clumsy help of DHA – I was in third grade), but it looked surprisingly natural.
 Even my friends commented on how healthy I looked.
 Nope, not even one of them could tell I was using a self-tanner.